sachin04y/DomerMan/README.md

 exposed method -> '_dm'
 Just like jquery's '$'

-More information will added soon.
+More information and APIs coming soon.